Robust Biharmonic Skinning Using Geometric Fields: Introduction

-Recent work suggests that function representations popularized in machine learning and vision show promise as a replacement for FEM and facilitate optimization pipelines for low-level geometry processing problems \cite{Dodik:VBC:2023}.
-However, representations like neural fields \cite{xie2022neural} or Gaussian mixtures \cite{Kerbl2023} fall short from being directly applicable to problems in geometry processing, such as the automatic optimization of skinning weights.
-Geometry processing problems come with hard constraints, both those imposed by the geometry of the shape (see Figure~\ref{fig:rt}), as well as constraints imposed by the specific problem formulation (e.g., skinning weights should be non-negative, see Eq.~\ref{eq:bbw}).
-We take inspiration from these approaches, but build in the hard constraints directly into the architecture of the field.
-Since problems in geometry processing typically have hard constraints on the set of permissible solutions, including e.g.\ boundary conditions for smoothness energies, we dub these modified differentiable fields \emph{geometric fields}.
+Recent function representations popularized in machine learning and vision promise to replace FEM in optimization pipelines for geometry processing tasks while introducing additional artistic control \cite{Dodik:VBC:2023}.
+However, representations like neural fields \cite{xie2022neural} or Gaussian splatting \cite{Kerbl2023} are not directly applicable to geometry processing due to hard constraints on the set of permissible solutions as dictated by the geometry of the shape (Fig.~\ref{fig:rt}, \S\ref{ss:kernel}), boundary conditions (\S\ref{ss:bc}) or the problem formulation itself (Eq.~\ref{eq:bbw}).
+We take inspiration from Gaussian splatting but incorporate hard constraints directly into the architecture of the differentiable field, dubbing our construction \emph{geometric fields}.

-In this paper, we introduce a mesh-free, tailor-made representation of skinning weights that satisfies the constraints of the problem by construction.
-Our representation is guaranteed to satisfy prescribed boundary conditions and constraints associated with skinning weights.
-While previous work suggests using neural networks, we propose a simpler Lagrangian function representation built on efficient geometric queries.
-Our representation not only accelerates our method, but importantly respects the constraints imposed by the geometry of the shape, avoiding artifacts like bleeding (see Figure~\ref{fig:rt}).
-With our architecture, we can optimize the biharmonic energy used to find smooth weights via stochastic gradient descent.
+In this article, we introduce a mesh-free, tailor-made representation for skinning weights that satisfies the constraints of the problem by construction.
+Our representation not only accelerates weights computation, but also respects the constraints imposed by the geometry of the shape, avoiding artifacts like bleeding (Fig.~\ref{fig:rt}).
+With our architecture, we can optimize for bounded biharmonic weights via stochastic gradient descent (SGD).

+Our approach inherits other benefits of differentiable programming and gradient-based optimization.
+For example, we can incorporate user-painted weights, offering additional control over the output.
+Instead of requiring the user to paint the entire shape, our method enables weight painting on a subset of the boundary, which are then included as Dirichlet boundary conditions in the optimization problem.
+Our system quickly produces an initial solution that a user can paint over according to preference---and then resume the optimization to incorporate the prescribed weights into the solution.

+Our weights are universally faster to compute than the original BBW implementation \cite{BBW:2011}, while fast quasi-harmonic weights (QHW) \cite{wang2021fast} are faster only on well-behaved meshes.
+As soon as robust tetrahedralization is needed, our method is more robust and faster end-to-end than existing alternatives.
+In many cases, tetrahedralization can entirely fail or produce unusable results (Figure~\ref{fig:tetfail}); in cases where it succeeds, QHW can crash or be slower than our method (Table~\ref{tbl:qant}, Figure~\ref{fig:timings}).